github-education-resources/codespaces-project-template-js/README.md

 Update to the name and title you'd like displayed at the top of your site.

 _Optional values_ are email address and social accounts.
 These are used in the `Footer` component.
-If any item is not included in the list, or set to an empty string ("") it will not display the icon and link.
+If any item is not included in the list or set to an empty string ("") it will not display the icon and link.

 ### 2️⃣ Update images

 This portfolio site includes 3 images: top section background, "About me" background and portfolio section (desk).
 These can be any **landscape** sized images of your choosing from your own collection, or found that have a license allowing you to use without attribution.

 A couple possible sites to find photos are <a href="https://pixabay.com/" target="_blank">Pixabay</a> and <a href="https://unsplash.com" target="_blank">Unsplash</a>.
 Photos, illustrations, vectors, your choice!
-When you found your images, save each one to `/src/images` with a short, meaningful file name.
+When you find your images, save each one to `/src/images` with a short, meaningful file name.

 Go to the following components to update the `import image...` line to reference the new image you downloaded for that section: